patrickdoc/port67/Section2/12-pointers.md

 So instead of packing them all together, let's give each string it's own space to live in.
-If we think about when we were maintaining the boxes, it would be as if we stored the programs boxes in different areas of a warehouse instead of just the 8 we had in front of us.
+If we think about when we were maintaining the boxes, it would be as if we stored the program's data in different areas of a warehouse instead of just the 8 boxes we had in front of us.
 In picture form:

        +===+====+        +===+====+              +===+===+===+====+